Central Nervous System

 Ross and Pawlina (6th ed), Chapter 12 Nerve Tissue

-1. Be able to identify tissues in the nervous system (nerves, cell bodies and ganglia, and white vs. gray matter in the spinal cord, cerebellum, and cerebrum).
+1. Be able to identify tissues in the central nervous system and know their cellular components (nerves, cell bodies, white vs. gray matter).

-• spinal cord (e.g. dorsal hornventral hornlateral extension of the ventral horn, and dorsal nucleus of Clarke),
+o Spinal cord (e.g. dorsal horn, ventral horn, lateral extension of the ventral horn, and posterior thoracic nucleus/dorsal nucleus of Clarke),

-• cerebral cortex (e.g. layers I through VI, particularly pyramidal cells of layers III and V)
+o Cerebral cortex/neocortex (e.g. layers I through VI, particularly pyramidal cells of layers III and V).

 Slide 065-1N spinal chord Masson cross View Virtual Slide